What Is Delta 9 THC And Where Is It Legal?

 The Endocannabinoid System And THC

 We classify ECS receptors as CB1 or CB2.
 They’re spread throughout your spinal cord, brain, and the rest of your body.
 Your brain mainly contains CB1 receptors.
 But CB2 receptors go everywhere, especially within your immune system cells.
+Cannabinoids are the keys, and the CB1 and CB2 receptors are the keyholes.

 THC interacts with CB1 and CB2 receptors and is also a “partial agonist” of CB1 and CB2 receptors.
 To explain this further, THC binds to the receptors in order to activate them.
 Through a partial “agonism” of CB1 receptors within the brain and CB2 receptors throughout the rest of the body, THC will exert certain effects.

 THC’s activation of your ECS explains exactly why it has an impact in the way that it does.
 From chilling out to getting high, it’s your CB1 and CB2 receptors that contribute to all the potential benefits of THC.
-Below are just a few possible benefits many people experience when using products that contain THC:

 THC Product Types